10 Free Typing Games for Kids: Typing Practice & Lessons Made Easy!

 You can choose what level you’d like to start on from the homepage.
 Similar to Type Dojo, Type Kids gives you statistics about how well you performed after you finish the typing game.

 I got the following results which show my speed in wpm, accuracy using a percentage and the time taken in minutes.
 Type Kidz also gives me a rating but it was in astronaut’s heads instead of hearts this time.
-Also, if you scroll down you can see the letters and keys you just practiced and a little more information about the typing lesson you’ve just done.
+Also, if you scroll down you can see the letters and keys you just practised and a little more information about the typing lesson you’ve just done.

 The bright colors in this game help children feel a sense of satisfaction at the things they’re achieving.
 Unlike other games, these fun typing games offer children real skills they can use for the rest of their life!